PA3EFR/WSJ_Morse_programma/README.md

 - File transfer

 ## Support
 This version is optimized for optimal use.
-For support, contact the original developers.
+For support, contact the original developers (PA3EFR).

 ## License
-Usage is permitted for educational purposes during Jamboree On The Air activities.
+Usage is permitted for educational purposes during Jamboree On The Air activities and was converted from DOS to modern HTML by Erwin, PA3EFR, Chairman of the Plusscouts PA3EFR/J.

 ---
 **Version**: 1.0.0 (Protected)